Rodrigotari1/Rodrigotari1/README.md

 **13-18 yrs (2014-2020):**
-- moved to england for a rugby scholarship at 13, played till 18.
-County-level, U18s at 15.
+- moved to england for a rugby scholarship at 13, played till 18. regional-team in sout west.
-- ran IG sports pages at 15, hit a few thousand followers. picked it up later (4M Impressions, 30k followers in one month)
+- ran ig sports pages at 15, hit a few thousand followers and made few bucks. picked it up later (4M Impressions, 30k followers in one month)
 - made wine at 16, sold some at 18 in france.
-- graduated high school, top grades.
+- graduated high school, good grades.

 **19 yrs (2021):**
 - started business school (#1 hospitality in world).